dependabot/dependabot-core/README.md

 [GoCardless][gocardless].
 We remain grateful for the help and support of GoCardless in helping make Dependabot possible - if you need to collect recurring payments from Europe, check them out.

-## Contributing

-We'd love to see the following improvements to Dependabot Core:

-- Support for Elixir.
-We have a PR that is in a semi-abandoned state [here][elixir-pr] that we'd love to be able to merge.
-The Dependabot team would be very happy to work on it with you!

 [dependabot]: https://dependabot.com
 [bump]: https://github.com/gocardless/bump